Student Legacy Work

 Students who are located primarily on both the Oakland and San Francisco campus have responded with enthusiasm and have produced stellar work.

-Projects have emerged from the following courses:
+Some of the projects that have emerged are from the following courses:

 - Experimental Animation, Animation Program, taught by Kyungwon Song